latracal/wpgrigora-docs/docs/grigora-blocks/change-global-line-height.md

 description: How to change global Line Height?
 ---

-# How to change global Line Height?
+# How to change Global Line Height?

 In **Wordpress Admin Panel** go to **Appearance > Editor** section